Using realtime mode on muna.ai

 preloaded on the current device.

-To preload a predictor, make a prediction and pass in empty inputs:This works by forcing the
+To preload a predictor, make a prediction and pass in empty inputs:Making Realtime Predictions

 After preloading the predictor, you can then make predictions in realtime using your app’s update loop, or other similar mechanisms.Performance Considerations